puppetlabs/puppet-docs/source/pe/3.7/install_complete_answer_file_reference.markdown

 : This option is no longer used, upgrades will be detected automatically.

 `q_continue_or_reenter_master_hostname`
-: **C or R** --- Used if the installer cannot reach the puppet master.
-If C, the installer will continue; if R, the installer will ask for a new puppet master hostname.
+: **C or R** --- Used if the installer cannot reach the Puppet master.
+If C, the installer will continue; if R, the installer will ask for a new Puppet master hostname.
 (This answer applies to all roles except for the master role.)

 ### Roles

 These answers are always needed.

 `q_puppetmaster_install`
-: **Y or N** --- Whether to install the puppet master role.
+: **Y or N** --- Whether to install the Puppet master role.

 `q_puppetdb_install`
 : **Y or N** --- Whether to install the database support (the console Postgres server and PuppetDB) role.